FOOD PERISHABILITY AND PRESERVATION

 - Is the use of aromatic agents regulated in detail?

-Various colours are added to foodstuffs to change the way they look naturally and make them more appealing.
-People now associate the colour of food with its health benefits; for our ancestors it would be indicator of something toxic or unsafe!
-The most appealing food colours, i.e. that makes you more hungry, are said to be green and red, while the least appetizing is blue.
+Various colors are added to foodstuffs to change the way they look natural and make them more appealing.
+People now associate the color of food with its health benefits; for our ancestors, it would be an indicator of something toxic or unsafe!
+The most appealing food colors, i.e. that makes you more hungry, are said to be green and red, while the least appetizing is blue.

-Today dyes for food colouring may be produced from natural raw extracts (carotenoids, chlorophyll, etc.) orsynthetic origin, derived from coal tar.
+Today dyes for food coloring may be produced from natural raw extracts (carotenoids, chlorophyll, etc.) or synthetic origin, derived from coal tar.

-Natural colours are more stable, have a uniform coloration and are more expensive.
+Natural colors are more stable, have a uniform coloration, and are more expensive.

-Synthetic colour caramelis are used mostly in the food industry (E 150a, E 150 b, E 150c E 150d) and the toxicity is mainly related to synthetic dyes.
+Synthetic colors caramelize and are used mostly in the food industry (E 150a, E 150 b, E 150c E 150d) and the toxicity is mainly related to synthetic dyes.

-However, there are many food safety incidents each year including colorants such as the one reported in China when unapproved colorants were found in red (colouring) spices, chilli powder, curry, Worcestershire sauce, chicken in KFC, and raw materials originating from China.
+However, there are many food safety incidents each year including colorants such as the one reported in China when unapproved colorants were found in red (coloring) spices, chili powder, curry, Worcestershire sauce, chicken in KFC, and raw materials originating from China.

 Pesticide in textile aniline have potential carcinogenic effects and is prohibited in the US and England.

-Approximately 0, 01-0.1% of the chemically sensitive population to artificial colours may develop serious allergic reactions (eczema, asthma, hyperactivity).
+Approximately 0, 01-0.1% of the chemically sensitive population to artificial colors may develop serious allergic reactions (eczema, asthma, hyperactivity).